 Duty Counsel: Lawyers paid by Legal Aid or otherwise publically funded, or pro bono, who may help unrepresented persons, generally at courthouses or places of detention, in providing brief, summary services, related to various civil, family, criminal, or immigration law problems, depending on the jurisdiction, Duty counsel provide free legal advice for a specific court appearance, but do not take on your whole case or represent you at trial.
-Examples include: in civil court, assisting parties in presenting pre-trial civil applications; in family court, assisting parties in presenting pre-trial family laws, including in relation to obtaining or maintaining restraining orders in family violence cases; in immigration court, providing basic advice and release on first appearances; and in criminal court, providing basic advice and release / bail on first appearance: see Section 17 Resources.
+Examples include: in civil court, assisting parties in presenting pre-trial civil applications; in family court, assisting parties in presenting pre-trial civil applications; in family court, assisting restraining orders in family violence cases; in immigration court, providing basic advice and release on first appearances; and in criminal court, providing basic advice and release / bail on first appearance: see Section 17 Resources.